rakoo/fminilock/README.md

+# fminilock
+An extension of minilock to support some kind of lightweight, "eventual" forward secrecy.

+We keep the same design as today, with a few changes:

+* SenderID and RecipientID now don't identify the sender and the recipient for the long-term; they are also ephemeral

+* Identity is guaranteed through an ed25519 keypair, that is generated with the same hardening scheme (eating the same email and passphrase) and that can also be serialized to a practical ID

+* This ID is added as a "SenderIdentityID" key inside a DecryptInfoEntry

+* In order for the recipient to reply to us, the sender provides an ephemeral, reply-to, minilock key that is stored under the "ReplyToID" key inside the DecryptInfoEntry.
+This reply-to key provides encryption.

+* In order to identify a minilock construct as being sent by a given identity, we concatenate the following fields:

+    * SenderID           (base58)
+    * RecipientID        (base58)
+    * ReplyToID          (base58)
+    * Encrypted FileInfo (binary)

+  and sign that concatenation with the identity key; the signature is then stored under the "Verification" key inside a DecryptInfoEntry.
+  This way it is the identity key that provides integrity

+This design was chosen to minimize the impact of a key leakage, because if an ephemeral key does leak it can only be used to decrypt the related FileInfo, and not to construct another valid fminilock message with another content; in practice the real downside here is that there is nothing to prevent replay.

+Forked from [go-minilock](https://github.com/cathalgarvey/go-minilock), original README beyond.

 # Go-miniLock
 ### A pure-Go reimplementation of the miniLock asymmetric encryption system.
 by Cathal Garvey, Copyright Oct.
 2015, proudly licensed under the GNU AGPL.